faisalneurosurgery/analysis_glioma/README.md

 ```
 ## Step 4: classification flock/stream/swarm

 To classify a zone as a flock, a stream or a swarm, we take the collection of angle $\theta_i$ inside a specific zone and compare the distribution to three distributions.
 The three distributions are a (wrapped) Gaussian for a flock, a symmetrize Gaussian for a stream and the constant function for a swarm.
 We use maximum likelihood and Akaike weight to select which distribution matches the best the distribution of $\theta_i$.
-From a practical point of view, it suffices to run the following R script:
+From a practical point of view, it suffices to run the following [R](https://www.r-project.org/) script:
 ```R
 	> source("step4_zone_testing_distribution.r")
 ```

+## Additional remarks

+The Julia scripts have been tested using Julia version 1.6.2 (stable) with the following packages:
+- computing: `Revise`, `ProgressMeter`, `CSV`, `JSON`, `DataFrames`, `FileIO`
+- visualization: `PyPlot`, `LaTeXStrings`
+- math: `LinearAlgebra`, `Statistics`, `DSP`

+The R script requires the library `circular`.

 ## References